The64thGamer/cheeseepedia/content/meta/editing-cheese-e-pedia-in-local-environments.md

 Go to [https://code.visualstudio.com/download](https://code.visualstudio.com/download) and install Visual Studio Code.

 #### Hugo
-Open your Command Prompt, and then type `winget install Hugo.Hugo --version {{.Site.Hugo.Version }}` (this is the same version as the site and is updated automatically).
+Open your Command Prompt, and then type `winget install Hugo.Hugo --version {{< hugoversion >}}` (this is the same version as the site and is updated automatically).
 Then press Enter.

 #### Python
 Open your Command Prompt, and then type `winget search Python.Python.3` -- a list will appear with all available Python versions.
 Find the latest version (anything higher than 3.10.x -- such as 3.11.x, 3.12.x, 3.13.x, etc.) -- then type `winget install Python.Python.` followed by the version number.
 If we're installing Python 3.14.2, you can type `winget install Python.Python.3.14.2`, as an example.
 Then press Enter.